-- Gathering quality information in response to key questions - Thoughtfully exploring different aspects of a topic, including: - o the reasons that decisions were made - o is the service philosophy reflected in the decision or practice? - o consider how the service's philosophy is reflected in the decision or practice. - o what were the outcomes of the decision or practice? - Thoughtfully considering a range of perspectives on a topic, including the way that practices impact children and families - Part of an established routine and conducted regularly to become an essential part of the culture of the service - Others are involved in facilitating the sharing of ideas, giving feedback, and debating on unclear areas that could be improved or developed to contribute positively to practices.
+- Gathering quality information in response to key questions - Thoughtfully exploring different aspects of a topic, including: - the reasons that decisions were made - o is the service philosophy reflected in the decision or practice? - o consider how the service's philosophy is reflected in the decision or practice. - o what were the outcomes of the decision or practice? - Thoughtfully considering a range of perspectives on a topic, including the way that practices impact children and families - Part of an established routine and conducted regularly to become an essential part of the culture of the service - Others are involved in facilitating the sharing of ideas, giving feedback, and debating on unclear areas that could be improved or developed to contribute positively to practices.

-Explain four (4) techniques for working with others to minimise risk during excursions.
-(Approximate word count: 40-60 words)
+Explain four (4) techniques that must be used when working with others to minimise risk during excursions.

-Assessor Instructions: Students must explain any four [4] techniques for working with others to minimise the risks during excursions.
+Assessor Instructions: Students must explain any four (4) techniques for working with others to minimise the risks during excursions.
 Responses will vary and will be in the student's own words.
 The responses will reflect the benchmark answer.

 - Effective communication between all adults attending the excursion, including active listening and open and closed questions to confirm that others have heard and understood shared information - Sharing the risk management plan with all adults involved in the excursion - Following safety procedures put in place - Remaining vigilant at all times of the children in each adult's care a.
-Outline five (5) steps involved in developing a risk management plan for an excursion.
-(Approximate word count: 60-80 words)
+Outline five (5) steps involved when developing a risk management plan for an excursion.

-Assessor Instructions: Students must outline five [5] steps involved in developing a risk management plan for an excursion.
+Assessor Instructions: Students must outline five (5) steps involved in developing a risk management plan for an excursion.
 Responses will vary and will be in the student's own words.
 The responses will reflect the benchmark answer.

 - 1. Complete an excursion risk assessment of the venue, route and activities. - 2.
 Develop an excursion plan to minimise any identified risks. - 3.
 Confirm policy and legislative requirements for insurance, volunteer credentials and transport requirements. - 4.
 Allocate adequate staffing to ensure a good level of supervision will be maintained at all times. - 5.
 Communicate the excursion details to families and obtain written permission for the child to attend. - b.
 Explain the permissions that are required for an excursion and how they must be documented.
-[Approximate word count: 60-80 words]